bactopia/bactopia.github.io/docs/usage-basic.md

     Assemblies will have 2x250bp Illumina reads simulated without insertions or deletions in the sequence and a minimum PHRED score of Q33.
 By default, the input assembly will be used for all downstream analyses (e.g. annotation) which use an assembly.
 If the `--reassemble` parameter is given, then the a assembly will be created from the simulated reads.
     ```
     bactopia --sample my-sample --assembly /path/to/my-sample.fna.gz
     ```

 #### Multiple Samples
 For multiple samples, you must create a file with information about the inputs, a *file of filenames* (FOFN).
 This file specifies sample names and location of FASTQs/FASTAs to be processed.
-Using this information, paired-end, single-end, hybrid or assembly information can be extracted as well as naming output files.
+Using this information, paired-end, single-end, nanopore, hybrid or assembly information can be extracted as well as naming output files.

 While this is an additional step for you, the user, it helps to avoid potential pattern matching errors.